Off-street and on-street parking

 - you will be charged for the parking time plus an 8p booking fee

 - if there is a fault with the JustPark phone line or app, report this by phoning 028 9057 1956

 - if you don't stop your parking session, charges will apply up to the maximum parking period (see local signs for information)

 - traffic attendants can check if you have a valid parking session

 - a parking ticket (Penalty Charge Notice) may be issued for failure to obey parking restrictions

 For more information on cashless parking, visit the JustPark website.

 Car parking charges off-street and on-street (non-charging days)

-The only exception is Ballymena Town Centre Multi-Storey car park, which operates in conjunction with the opening hours of the Tower Centre and charges may apply on some of these dates.
+The only exception is Ballymena Town Centre multi-storey car park, which operates in line with the opening hours of the Tower Centre and charges may apply on some of these dates.

-Please note that although parking charges do not apply on these dates, all other parking restrictions remain enforceable.
+Although parking charges do not apply on these dates, all other parking restrictions stay enforceable.